grafana/grafana/docs/sources/datasources/_index.md

 and how to configure or query the built-in data sources.
 For other data sources, refer to the list of [datasource plugins](/grafana/plugins/).

-To develop a custom plugin, refer to [Build a plugin](/developers/plugin-tools).
+To develop a custom plugin, refer to [Create a data source plugin](#create-a-data-source-plugin).

 ## Manage data sources